 To know Jesus Christ and make him known

-It is with great sadness that our church buildings are now closed and all public worship services and events are on hold for the foreseeable future.
-With Holy Week and Easter approaching this is particularly difficult but the church has not ceased to exist.
+It is with great sadness that our church buildings were closed at the beginning of the pandemic but church has not ceased to exist.
 Our worship and service of others continues, albeit in a different form.

 Each week I am producing an order of service for Sunday that can be prayed through at home.
 We are also sharing services and prayers online through " Zoom".
 Regular attendees will get an invitation and a password, but all are welcome.
-Anyone is welcome to join in our Zoom services but you need the invitation,
+Anyone is welcome to join in our Zoom services but you need the invitation and a password for each service.
+Please email Revd Jean, the Zoom Sunday service is about 40 minutes max.

 Each service has a short sermon and a pew news which can keep us in contact with each other.
-This is being emailed or posted out, if you would like to receive it please email or phone Revd Jean, 01227 751410,
+This is being emailed or posted out, if you would like to receive it please email or phone Revd Jean.
+People not on the internet or not using Zoom can now phone into our services, it is very easy to do and costs just the same as your normal phone calls.
+Just ask Revd Jean to send you the passwords you need.

 As regards re-opening the churches:

-There are lots of resources online to enable us to worship and many services across the world are being live streamed.
-We will be adding the links to these, and adapting this site to include other resources, including the information and links on the Canterbury Diocese website.
+There are lots of resources online to enable us to worship and now is a good opportunity to explore other churches.
+Many services across the world are being live streamed.

-For information about baptisms, weddings and funerals please contact Revd Jean
+For information about baptisms, weddings and funerals please contact Revd Jean.
+We are booking weddings for next year.

 God of compassion,